Why did we build our own abattoir?

 Do you sell your beef at any other locations or deliver?

-Unfortunately, at this time, we do not distribute our beef at other locations.
+At this time we distribute to a few butcher shops.
 We have thought about opening a second location or expanding into more wholesale customers; however, consistent quality and presentation is very important to us, and we’re afraid of losing sight of it if we expand too quickly.
 That being said expansion and selling our products at other grocery locations is still an option and one that we continue to explore.
-We are selling at some Farmers Markets, and will be continuing to expand that area.
 Delivery is also an option within our wholesale department.
 If you sign up for our newsletter, we will keep you informed of updates!

 Explain to me the methods you use to raise your beef.

 The cattle are born on one of three ranches within the interior of B.C.
 While on the ranches, the cattle are forage grass-fed.
 At seven to nine months, they are transported by truck to our farm where they are fed a high roughage diet of our own farm-grown corn and grass silage, mixed with grain.
 At no time are they implanted with hormones, steroids or antibiotics.
 Studies show that added hormones has a negative impact on tenderness, so the flavour of our beef is maximized, allowing our beef to reach Canada Grade AA and AAA.
-When they are about 16 to 18 months, the cattle are transported by truck to a slaughterhouse, about 5 km away and then brought back to our store.
-As the cattle do not travel great distances, there incur low stress, and help by reducing our carbon footprint.
+Further, we have built our own abattoir, thereby reducing animal travel stress reducing our carbon footprint.

 How old are the cattle when they are slaughtered?